 As a public policy, the law does not prioritize one person’s life above another.
-While the law may excuse people under duress from committing such serious crimes as arson, grand larceny, or even assault with a deadly weapon, the law is not meant to excuse the killing an innocent person just because the killer’s own life was in jeopardy.
+While the law may excuse people under duress from committing such serious crimes as arson, grand larceny, or even assault with a deadly weapon, the law is not meant to excuse the killing of an innocent person just because the killer’s own life was in jeopardy.

 Under Nevada self-defense laws, the only person that a victim under duress may kill is the person threatening him/her.
-And for self-defense to be a valid defense, the threat to the victim’s life must be immediate.
+And for self-defense to be a valid defense, the threat to the victim’s life must be immediate.3

 Learn more about our Nevada criminal defense attorneys.